Xundan91/ETH-AVAX-PROOF-Intermediate/Module-3-Assesment/Readme.md

 3. **Copy and paste the contract code:**

-    Copy the following code into the `withLibrary.sol` file:
+    Copy the following code into the `WithLibrary.sol` file:

     ```solidity
     // SPDX-License-Identifier: MIT